-Tree Selection: for Forest & Orchard
+Tree Selection in Permaculture, for Forest & Orchard

 We had been working on a tree list for several months now.
 Most permaculture books are not written for India.
 So its difficult to find tree names and sources in these manuals.
 We referred to the book by Pradip Kishen - Trees of Delhi.

 This became our handbook for selection of wild & native trees for the forest.
 For the orchard, almost every nursery owner and horticulturist would be able to give a list of trees.